 Figure 13.
 Center of the same photo in Figure 12 with sharp, round stars showing that the aberrations shown in Figure 12 were not caused by star blurring/trailing.

-Now, yes you can reduce if not eliminate most coma, astigmatism, and essentially all spherical aberration by stopping a lens down (thereby negating the purpose for purchasing a fast lens in the first place), but you’ll need to be willing to spend a fair amount of time dealing with noise during post-production if you have to stop a lens down too much since to get equivalent exposures you may need to increase the ISO setting 4 to 8 times.
-Unless I take 8-20 exposures and stack the images (which is a very effective technique to get clean imagery), I find the noise generated and overall results with ISOs above 6400 to be unacceptable, and generally don’t like to use settings above 3200.
+Now, yes you can reduce if not eliminate most coma, astigmatism, and essentially all spherical aberration by stopping a lens down (thereby negating the purpose for purchasing a fast lens in the first place), but you’ll need to be willing to spend a fair amount of time dealing with noise during post-production if you have to stop a lens down too much since to get equivalent exposures and maintain short exposure times to keep the stars from blurring, you may need to increase the ISO setting 4 to 8 times.
+Unless I take 8-20 exposures and stack the images (which is indeed a very effective technique to get clean imagery), I find the noise generated and overall results with ISOs above 6400 to be unacceptable, and generally don’t like to use settings above 3200.

-As camera sensors improve, star photography grows in popularity, and the expectations of star photographers become more demanding, we can surely expect better performing (albeit more expensive) low-light glass in the future, although there will likely be an upper limit to how far lens technology can be taken.
+As camera sensors improve, star photography grows in popularity, and the expectations of star photographers become more demanding, we can surely expect better performing (albeit more expensive) low-light glass in the future, although in my opinion there is likely an upper limit to how far portable, rectilinear, spherical lens technology can be taken.
 But, if you’re serious about using the best glass available, you need to start saving now as such quality glass will take a large bite out of your pocketbook as noted below.

 Aside from using metal as opposed to plastic parts and what can be a very expensive R&D process, what makes some lenses so expensive is the number and size of precision elements with expensive coatings, and constructed of special glass that can be more expensive per ounce than many precious gems and metals.